“Thankyou for not only your wonderful help but setting my mind at ease, have checked through and it all reads…

 Looking for the right driving school insurance or driving instructor insurance is not always straightforward.
-Whether you are a PDI or ADI, there are lots of different options to think about.
-It can be tricky to know exactly what you need.
-And once you are clear, your next task will be to discover where to find this level of cover at the best price.
+Whether you are a PDI or an ADI, there are lots of different options to think about.
+It can be tricky to know exactly what you need and to find the right level of cover at the best price.

-Our driving school insurance team makes the task of finding quality insurance at the best price a whole lot easier.
+Our insurance team makes the task of finding quality insurance at a good price a whole lot easier.
 We’ll give you free advice and talk you through what you need.
-And then we’ll negotiate low prices with a large number of insurance providers.
-That way, we’ll be sure that we’ve found you the best price deal on cover you can count on.
+We can then negotiate low prices with a large number of driving instructor insurance providers.
+That way, you’re sure to find the best price deal on cover you can count on.

 Getting down to business

 Firstly, becoming a driving instructor can be one of the most satisfying and rewarding of professions.
 If you’re a great communicator, patient, love to inspire people and are a good driver as well then it’s a perfect career choice for you.